22 minute read

 Introduction: Why this article?

 Coming from a non-infrastructure background, I found working with Docker frustrating at first.
 The commands seemed cryptic, and complex environments often required downloading large images, creating custom ones, or modifying existing ones—only to face disappointing results.
 Investing so much time without clear success, or not knowing if Docker is the right solution from the start, can be disheartening.
 This article aims to demystify Docker, making it easier to understand and use effectively.
+After you learn the docker you will find that docker is the simplest thing in computer world to make development, testing and deployment more simple.
+Experts may be laughing at me. :)

 What is docker?